Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 "**Errrr...**"

-"**What about Fonsett?**" Pyra most excited to see where Rex was raised.
+Suddenly, with the most excited tone, Pyra prompted, "**What about Fonsett?**"

 "What about it?"
-He hadn't understood what she meant yet, when he was thinking deep about the closest and safest route.
+He was considering which route was safest while close enough, and don't yet understand what she meant.

 "**Will we pass it?**"